fabioperrella/fabioperrella.github.io/_posts/2020-12-28-using-client-stubs-for-easy-and-reliable-integration-tests.md

 For those who don't know, [my most popular post](./2019-07-08-10_tips_to_help_using_the_VCR_gem_in_your_ruby_test_suite.md) is related to VCR, so this would be the default way for me to test it.

-## How Aws::ClientStubs works
+## How to use Aws::ClientStubs

-Now, let me show how `Aws::ClientStubs` works and why I liked it!

-Suppose that there is the following method to download a file from S3, which returns a tempfile with the file content:
+Suppose there is the following method to download a file from S3, which returns a tempfile with the file content:

 ```ruby
 require 'aws-sdk-s3'